 - Planning the seder service, including providing copies of the haggadah you choose for each participant

 - Planning and coordinating the cooking of a festival meal, including wine or grape juice and ritual foods.
 To satisfy most Jewish guests, you'll need to do your best to prepare foods that are kosher for Passover.
+(What’s this mean?
+More information can be found on our website.)
 To be safe, pick up a Passover cookbook or a Jewish cookbook from the bookstore or library--they will have lots of kosher-for-Passover recipes.

 - Enjoying your family and friends the night of the seder!